-Our rural grocery stores are dropping like dominos.
-Most recently, Port Henry grocery, Mac’s Market, has shared the news that it will be permanently closing its doors on August 31, 2019.
+Our rural grocery stores are struggling to keep their doors open.
+Most recently, Port Henry grocery, Mac’s Market, permanently closed its doors on August 31, 2019.
 This is not the first grocery store to shut down in the region, in fact, it has been happening in many towns for many years.
 Over time, the closures have created areas called food deserts where quality food is hard to come by, and the health of the community suffers in the aftermath.
 Closed grocery stores leave large, empty buildings in their wake, and can discourage economic development and degrade community vitality resulting in population loss and economic decline.
 Residents of towns without grocery stores have few options, they can choose to buy highly processed foods from convenience or dollar stores or travel long distances to get fresh groceries.

 This trend of rural grocery store closings is a problem across the United States.
 An article from Marketplace Public Radio shares that declines in rural populations coupled with an increase in supermarkets/online markets like Walmart and Amazon with extremely low prices makes it difficult for small independent grocers to survive.
 If small grocers don’t cut prices to compete with these huge corporations then they are left with many people who will simply order what they can online, or drive thirty minutes to an hour to the nearest supermarket.
 This drastically hurts small grocers and leaves them with very slim margins just to stay in business.